Vectors Research Management LLC Purchases 5,080 Shares of NextEra Energy, Inc. (NYSE:NEE)

 Wall Street Analysts Forecast Growth

 Several equities research analysts have weighed in on the stock.
-Credit Suisse Group lowered their price objective on shares of NextEra Energy from $89.00 to $85.00 and set an “outperform” rating for the company in a research report on Thursday, January 26th.
-Wells Fargo & Company lowered their price objective on shares of NextEra Energy from $110.00 to $100.00 and set an “overweight” rating for the company in a research report on Thursday, March 2nd.
-Erste Group Bank upgraded shares of NextEra Energy from a “hold” rating to a “buy” rating in a research report on Tuesday, March 28th.
 Bank of America cut shares of NextEra Energy from a “buy” rating to a “neutral” rating and lowered their price objective for the company from $94.00 to $80.00 in a research report on Thursday, January 26th.
-Finally, Royal Bank of Canada lowered their price objective on shares of NextEra Energy from $101.00 to $98.00 and set an “outperform” rating for the company in a research report on Monday, January 30th.
+Morgan Stanley raised their price objective on shares of NextEra Energy from $94.00 to $96.00 and gave the company an “overweight” rating in a research report on Thursday, April 20th.
+Guggenheim lowered their price objective on shares of NextEra Energy from $96.00 to $92.00 in a research report on Monday, April 24th.
+StockNews.com upgraded shares of NextEra Energy from a “sell” rating to a “hold” rating in a research report on Friday, March 10th.
+Finally, Erste Group Bank upgraded shares of NextEra Energy from a “hold” rating to a “buy” rating in a research report on Tuesday, March 28th.
 Four analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
 Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $92.50.

 Insiders Place Their Bets